rithvikpillai/robert_me588/README.md

 Finally, there is an end state where the robot stops moving, and turns off all LED indicators.
 This end state is triggered when the total number of lines traversed and total number of turns are completed.
 The way this is achieved is by stepping through two arrays (one for lines, one for turns) during the state transitions.

-The pre-defined route shown in the report can be translated for this robot to two arrays: lineCount[] = {3, 1, 2, 1, 2, 1, 3, 3};
+The pre-defined route shown in the report can be translated for this robot to two arrays:

+lineCount[] = {3, 1, 2, 1, 2, 1, 3, 3};

 turnDir[] = {L, L, R, R, L, L, L, L};

-The robot will run through States 1 -> 2 -> 3 -> 1 ...
-3 times.
-After the 3rd time, it will complete a turn by going to State 4 -> 5.
-It will then run through States 1 -> 2 -> 3 -> 1 ...
-1 time, then complete another left turn by doing State 4 -> 5.
-Then it will run States 1 -> 2 -> 3 2 times, then complete a right turn with the same process.
+The robot will run through States 1 -> 2 -> 3 -> 1 ... <i>three</i> times.
+After the 3rd time, it will complete a <i>left</i> turn by going to State 4 -> 5.
+It will then run through States 1 -> 2 -> 3 -> 1 ... <i>one</i> time, then complete another <i>left</i> turn by doing State 4 -> 5.
+Then it will run States 1 -> 2 -> 3 <i>two</i> times, then complete a <i>right</i> turn with the same process.
 This will be repeated a total of 8 times until the pre-defined route is completed.
 It's a bit odd to wrap one's head around, but is in fact a very intuitive, easily modifiable, and robust method to run through a pre-defined route.